puppetlabs/bolt/README.md

 `connect-timeout`: Maximum amount of time to allow for a WinRM connection to be established, in seconds.

-`insecure`: Whether to skip requiring SSL for connections. (default: false)
+`ssl`: If false, skip requiring SSL for connections. (default: true)

 `cacert`: The CA certificate used to authenticate SSL connections. (default: uses system CA certificates)